dynamsoft-docs/barcode-reader-docs/programming/python/api-reference/class/ErrorCallBack.md

 ## Abstract Method

 ### error_callback_func
-Sets callback function to process errors generated during frame decoding.
-Please implement in subclass.
+Sets callback function to process errors during frame decoding.
+You need to implement it in the subclass.

 `[in] frame_id` <int> : The ID of the frame.
-`[in] error` <int> : Error Code generated when decoding the frame.
+`[in] error` <int> : Error code generated when decoding the frame.
 `[in] user_data` <object> : Customized arguments passed to your function.